Winter Storm Warning issued for Pryor, Northern Bighorn Mountains by NWS - NewsBreak

 Winter Storm Warning issued for Pryor, Northern Bighorn Mountains by NWS

-Effective: 2021-10-12 20:13:00 MDT Expires: 2021-10-13 18:00:00 MDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: If you must travel, keep an extra flashlight, food, and water in your vehicle in case of an emergency.
+Effective: 2021-10-13 02:24:00 MDT Expires: 2021-10-13 18:00:00 MDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: If you must travel, keep an extra flashlight, food, and water in your vehicle in case of an emergency.
 For the latest road conditions, call 5 1 1.
-Additional graphics for this hazard can be found at http://www.weather.gov/billings Target Area: Pryor, Northern Bighorn Mountains WINTER STORM WARNING REMAINS IN EFFECT UNTIL 6 PM MDT WEDNESDAY * WHAT...Periods of heavy wet snow.
-Additional snow accumulations of 2 to 4 inches.
-Heaviest accumulations will be along the northeast facing slopes.
-Winds gusting as high as 35 mph. * WHERE...In Wyoming, Northeast Bighorn Mountains.
-In Montana, Pryor/Northern Bighorn Mountains. * WHEN...Until 6 PM MDT Wednesday. * IMPACTS...Poor driving conditions due to reduced visibility and snowpacked or slushy roads.
+Additional graphics for this hazard can be found at http://www.weather.gov/billings Target Area: Pryor, Northern Bighorn Mountains WINTER STORM WARNING REMAINS IN EFFECT UNTIL 6 PM MDT THIS EVENING * WHAT...Light snow.
+Additional snow accumulations of up to one inch. * WHERE...In Wyoming, Northeast Bighorn Mountains.
+In Montana, Pryor/Northern Bighorn Mountains. * WHEN...Until 6 PM MDT this evening. * IMPACTS...Poor driving conditions due to reduced visibility and snowpacked or slushy roads.
 Power outages are possible.
 Expect dangerous backcountry conditions.alerts.weather.gov

 Comments / 0